trufflesuite/artifact-updates/docs/glossary.rst

       A placeholder representing a runtime or |Network|-specific value, at a particular byte offset or offsets.
 Identified by name.

-      Filled in by corresponding |LinkValue| by Truffle.
+      Filled in with corresponding |LinkValue| by Truffle.

    Link Value
       The value used to replace |LinkReference| placeholders.